mnot/I-D/http-encryption-encoding/draft.md

 [FIPS186].
 The content body is shown here encoded in URL-safe base64 for presentation reasons only.

-The receiver (in this case, the HTTP client) uses the key identified by the string "the key" and the sender (the server) uses a key pair for which the public share is included in the "ecdh" parameter above.
+The receiver (in this case, the HTTP client) uses the key identified by the string "the key" and the sender (the server) uses a key pair for which the public share is included in the "dh" parameter above.
 The keys shown below use uncompressed points [X.692] encoded using URL-safe base64.
 Line wrapping is added for presentation purposes only.